 Please visit both web pages on Chimicles & Tikellis LLP’s website to get complete information about the status of each pending lawsuit.

 On September 26, 2012, the Court granted Defendants’ motion for summary judgment, and entered judgment in Defendants’ favor dismissing all claims in the Action.
 Subsequently, the parties reached agreements in principle to settle this Action as well as the Piedmont Action (which was also recently dismissed).
 The Settlements, which the court approved on April 18, 2013, result in the final disposition of both cases.
 Under the terms of the Settlements, Plaintiffs will release all Defendants from liability in exchange for a total cash payment by Piedmont and its insurers of $4.9 million in the Wells Action, and $2.6 million in the Piedmont Action.

-The Court held a hearing on the final approval of the Settlements on April 18, 2013 at 10 AM in Atlanta, Georgia.
-At the hearing, the Court granted final approval of the Settlement.
+In 2013, the Court granted final approval of the Settlement.
 A Notice, announcing the terms of the Settlements, was sent to the investors – a copy of the Notice can be found HERE.
 IT IS IMPORTANT that you review the Notice in its entirety.

 - August 2, 2010 — Granting Plaintiff’s Motion for Summary Judgment in Part and Denying Defendants’ Motion for Summary Judgment in Full (available here)

 - September 16, 2009—Granting Plaintiff’s Motion for Class Certification and Appointing Class Counsel (available here)

 - May 9, 2008 – Clarification of March 31, 2008 Order (available here)